-The Power supply unit [PSU] [1] module provides a clean and regulated power, necessary for continuous operation of the development board.
+The Power supply unit (PSU) (1) module provides a clean and regulated power, necessary for continuous operation of the development board.
 The MCU along with the rest of the onboard peripherals, demands regulated and noise-free power supply.
-Therefore, the PSU module is carefully designed to regulate, filter, and distribute the power to all parts of the UNI-DS v8 development board.
+Therefore, the PSU module is carefully designed to regulate, filter, and distribute the power to all parts of the Fusion for STM32 v8 development board.